guilhermesiani/guilhermesiani.github.io/_posts/2020-07-21-why-paper-and-pencil-is-my-best-tool.markdown

 > Ok, But what about smartphone's on-screen notifications for your scheduled to do lists/meetings?

 Ok.
-I know and I use this too as an extra (Yeah.. as an extra, not as the main tool)
+I know and I use this too as an extra (Yeah... as an extra, not as the main tool)

 Organizing ideas on a paper or a notebook turned me more disciplined than ever, just because I can create mindsets, draw whatever I need to explore and remember myself about some topics with emphasis.
 This kind of things enforces our memory so well that there will never be a technology to do it in the same way